rahulkumar66/Performance-Tweaker/README.md

 ->Changing the various parameters of nand storage for better performance such as I/O Scheduler and Read Ahead.

+->Spot the applications or the sources which are causing battery drain.

 To Download the App